lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 * Incorporated the feedback from IETF 123, clarifying the pubic, private key and signature encodings.
 * Many minor editorial fixes based on comments from the working group.
 * Adjusted the Security Considerations about EUF-CMA and Non-Separability to match the removal of the randomizer.
+* Clarified that the ECDSA public key is raw X9.62 with no OCTET STRING wrapping.
+Test vectors were already correct.

+A full review was performed of the encoding of each component:

+* ML-DSA:
+  * pub key, priv key, sig value: Raw, according to FIPS 204.
+Test vectors appear to match.
+* RSA:
+  * pub key: ASN.1 RSAPublicKey.
+Test vectors appear to match (manually inspected "id-MLDSA44-RSA2048-PSS-SHA256").
+  * priv key: RSAPrivateKey (CRT).
+Test vectors appear to match (manually inspected "id-MLDSA44-RSA2048-PSS-SHA256").
+  * sig value: length of sig for "id-MLDSA44-RSA2048-PSS-SHA256" and "id-MLDSA44-RSA2048-PKCS15-SHA256" verified to be 256 bytes, format hard to manually inspect.
+* ECDSA: Inspecting test vectors for "id-MLDSA44-ECDSA-P256-SHA256"
+  * pub key: The wording of the pub key format in Section 2.2 of RFC5480 is extremely confusing in how it would apply outside of a SubjectPublicKeyInfo.
+The Composite author's interpretation was for it to be raw X9.62, which is what is already in the test vectors: verified to be raw X9.62 with a leading byte of 0x04 (uncompressed).
+Normative text in Section 5 is incorrect and has been changed.
+  * priv key: This is the ASN.1 structure ECPrivateKey [RFC5915] as intended, however, as Dan Van Geest points out, the `parameters` field, while marked OPTIONAL is actually required by Section 3 of RFC5915.
+That means the private keys here are invalid.
+This has been corrected in the test vectors.
+  * sig value: This is an ASN.1 Ecdsa-Sig-Value [RFC3279] as intended.
+* EdDSA:
+  * pub key: 32 byte raw.
+  * priv key: Had been wrapped in OCTET STRING to match CurvePrivateKey (RFC8410).
+This has been changed to 32/57 byte raw.
+  * sig value: 64 byte raw.

 # Introduction {#sec-intro}